-Renal failure is a clear indication for kidney transplantation.
+Renal failure is a clear indication of kidney transplantation.
 However, kidney transplantation may not alter the course of disease progression in other organ systems.

 Fetal liver transplantation has been tried in a small number of patients.
 In the limited group of patients evaluated, no changes were reported in alpha-galactosidase A levels in serum or leukocytes.

-It is recommended to consult with a neurologist if you suspect that Fabry disease is a cause of stroke or if the usual causes of stroke are not present.
+It is recommended to consult with a neurologist if you suspect that Fabry’s disease is a cause of stroke or if the usual causes of stroke are not present.

 In addition, a neurologist can better manage painful neuropathies that are not amenable to treatment in the primary care setting.